Breidenbach/Cordiebot2/README.md

 - cbot_communication.html:  communicates from a host computer to the CordieBot to maintain the file of proclamations issued after the time and weather.
 - keys.html:  container for the CordieBot PubNub keyes used for communication to the CordieBot
 - Cbot_style.css:  style definitions used by cbot_communication.html
+- pubnubpipe.py:  uses PubNub to communicate with the html app on home computer